JHaasIII92/LINGO-WEB-API/README.md

 	},
 ]'
 ```
 It is best to send all the data to the model at once.
-Doing so will decrease the run.
+Doing so will decrease the runtime.

 ## Calling LINGO